benjohnbarnes/Service/README.md

 * Providing services to modules for their units.
 * Testing units that use services.
 * Testing service implementations.
-* Testing modules that consume services with stubs and instantiating modules with real services.
+* Testing modules and applications that consume services with stubs, or providing them real services.

 # Design Goals